 Any kind of trauma will have a negative impact on kids and the intensity of the stress that comes with domestic violence, depression or anxiety is something that must be addressed since children who are exposed to these conditions generally tend to have problems with speech, interacting and slow motor skills when compared to those who do not.
 So it is important that children who are in these situations be considered high risk and, when possible, be given professional help as they are especially vulnerable.
-To lower anxiety, taking omega-3 is a good course of action.
-For more information on the product we recommend, read our Omega 3 Research Verified review.
+To lower anxiety, many people try nutritional supplements which can alleviate stress.

 What is unsettling is that studies are now indicating that parental stress affects children at the genetic level with consequences that can continue up to their teenage years.
 It was found that a distressed father was more likely to genetically impact his female children while a distressed mother affected both sexes.